zhenxiay/BasketIntelligence/README.md

  ### Method to load data

- Currently the libaray offers API to load data to Google big query or to MS Fabric lakehouse:
+ Currently the libaray offers API to load data to postgresSQL, Google big query or to MS Fabric lakehouse:

  ##### Create a dataset that is to be loaded with pollowing parameters: